mboekamp03/CSC_212_Gradebook/README.md

 ---------------------
 If you enter 0 when prompted for a choice, you will exit the program.

-If you make changes, those will be written to the input file once the program is exitted.
+If you make changes, those will be written to the input file once the program is exited.

 An example of the output without changes is below:
 ```